What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 So I wanted to thank you for that.

-Well, you know something, and and it's it's important now that we give the specifics that, and I don't know why there's a shortage, why there's no operation warp speed for the one monoclonal antibody that works best for Omicron, and that's GSK, uh the Gladstone Klein Smith Setrovimab.
+Well, you know, something, and it's important now that we give the specifics that, and I don't know why there's a shortage, why there's no operation warp speed for the one monoclonal antibody that works best for Omicron, and that's GSK, the Gladstone Klein-Smith Sotrovamab, because we ought to have it available for anybody.

 You're amazing.